jkempf42/kube-volttron/central-node/README.md

 socket which is how agents typically communicate on the VIP bus).

-- `vcentral-ingress.yml`: This defines an `Ingress` service which is an alternate (and one of the preferred) ways to access a service from outside the cluster. `Ingress` services must use HTTP on port 80 or HTTPS on port 443 externally, and since Volttron Central uses 8443 and Ingress won't work.
-There are other ways advertise services externally, but they have other restrictions on port numbering or require additional services like a load balancer.
-Since for now, only one replica of the `vcentral` service runs and it must run on port 8443, the simplest way to externally access the Volttron web application is to assign an external address in the pod spec of the `Deployment.
+- `vcentral-ingress.yml`: This defines an `Ingress` service which is an alternate (and one of the preferred) ways to access a service from outside the cluster. `Ingress` services must use HTTP on port 80 or HTTPS on port 443 externally, and since Volttron Central uses 8443 `Ingress` won't work.
+There are other ways to export services, but they have other restrictions on port numbering or require additional services like a load balancer.
+Since for now, only one replica of the `vcentral` service runs and it must run on port 8443, the simplest way to externally access the Volttron web application is to assign an external address in the pod spec of the `Deployment`.

 ### Vcentral storage manifest